• Home

 There are many creative and powerful exercises to help you energize your art career.
-In this article I offer four that I have used in my coaching program and workshops.
-I hope you try them alone or with your friends.
-After you do let me know what develops!
+In this article I offer a few of the many successful solutions that I have used in my career consultations and coaching services for artists.

 1. Create Your Fantasy Dream Day